Boundaries between the continents: Antarctica

 South Georgia and the South Sandwich Islands are closer to Antarctica than to any other continent.
 However, they are politically associated with the Falkland Islands, which are less geographically isolated from South America.
 Furthermore, Argentina, a South American country, maintains its irredentist claims on all of these islands, which are administered by the United Kingdom.
 The United Nations consider them to be part of South America.
 Definitions of South America that exclude the Galápagos Islands and Juan Fernández Islands (both oceanic in nature) still generally include the Falklands, which share biographical affinities to Patagonia and Tierra del Fuego, and which are located on the South American continental shelf.
 The Falkland Islands and South Georgia and the South Sandwich Islands were uninhabited when discovered by Europeans, with some theorizing that the Falklands were visited by Indigenous peoples of the Americas during prehistoric times.
 These theories are usually considered dubious, as there is no archaeological evidence indicating prehistoric human inhabitation on the Falklands.
 South Georgia and the South Sandwich Islands do not have any permanent residents.
-The Falkland Islands have historically had a British population, with a distinct culture to that of mainland South America.
+The Falkland Islands have historically had a British population, with a culture distinct from that of mainland South America.
 There was a violent war between Argentina and the United Kingdom regarding ownership of the islands in 1982, and the residents of the Falklands do not currently wish to be associated with South America, despite their geographical proximity.

 The Prince Edward Islands are located between Africa and Antarctica, and are the territory of South Africa, an African country.

-Macquarie Island and the Antipodes Islands, Auckland Islands, and Campbell Islands are all uninhabited, and located between Australia and New Zealand and Antarctica.
+Macquarie Island and the Antipodes Islands, Auckland Islands, and Campbell Islands are all uninhabited, and are located between Australia and New Zealand and Antarctica.
 The Antipodes Islands, Auckland Islands and Campbell Islands are politically part of New Zealand, while Macquarie Island has been integrated into the Australian state of Tasmania.
 None are discrete political entities like Heard Island and McDonald Islands.
-As such, they are likely considered to also be part of Oceania by the United Nations.
+As such, they are likely considered by the United Nations also to be part of Oceania.
 The Auckland Islands could be considered part of Oceania on cultural grounds rather than mere political grounds, as they are believed to be the southernmost island group to have been settled by Polynesians during prehistoric times.
 The islands were uninhabited when discovered by Europeans, but archaeological traces have since been found to indicate Polynesian settlement, dating to the 13th century, on Enderby Island.
 Macquarie Island is theorized to have possibly had contact with Polynesians, although there is no archaeological evidence to support this.